 Instead, ride along with us as we determine which college towns in Colorado are the best.

 You know, the type of places where there's energy and stimulation, but the type of place you can walk around at night.
 The happiest, chillest, most downright fun places where you can send your kids off to college where you won't break the bank, or worry about their well being.

 Without further ado, here are the best college towns in Colorado for 2020.

 While some of these may not seem like a 'real' college town per se, when you look at the numbers, it's hard to argue against.

-And for those who live in Denver, Fort Collins and Boulder - we tip our hats to you and we'll schedule a tour for next week.
+And for those who live in Denver, Durango and Fort Collins - we tip our hats to you and we'll schedule a tour for next week.
 You can see where Denver ranks in terms of the best college town in America.

 Read on to find out more or for more on Colorado check out: